 Several recent blogs and twitter discussions have explored the idea of a ‘No Excuses’ behaviour policy.
 As ever, I have huge problems with discourse that forces people to adopt a position from a binary choice; for or against; with us or against us.
 I find myself agreeing with people on both sides of this debate.
-I’m not squeamish about enforcing strict rules but, at the same time, I’d challenge anyone to spend a week at my school and hold on to the view that this is a black and white issue – ‘no excuses’ or ‘excuses’.
+I’m not squeamish about enforcing strict rules but, at the same time, I’d challenge anyone to spend a week in a complex comprehensive school and hold on to the view that this is a black and white issue – ‘no excuses’ or ‘excuses’.

-At my school we’re continually seeking to improve our behaviour systems.
-I think my staff do a phenomenal job in this area, day in day out.
-We’re trying to make it tighter but also warmer, more consistently fair and less dominant relative to rewards for the majority of students.
-We do have some binary rules.
-Regardless of context, family background and so on, we do hold a ‘no excuses’ approach to several things.
-We have lunch time detentions that are given automatically: top button, chewing, being late, equipment (pen, pencil, ruler, PE kit, musical instrument etc).
+Around the country I find schools are continually seeking to improve their behaviour systems.
+Teachers in numerous circumstances do a phenomenal job in this area, day in day out; trying to make the system tighter but also warmer, more consistently fair and less dominant relative to rewards for the majority of students.
+Most schools I visit have some binary rules.
+Regardless of context, family background and so on, there is often a ‘no excuses’ approach to several things.
+It might be that lunch time detentions that are given automatically: top button, chewing, being late, equipment (pen, pencil, ruler, PE kit, musical instrument etc).
 No nonsense, no excuses – in principle, at least.
-Where the rules are in place, students know this is a fair cop; they know the rules.
+Where the rules are in place, students know this is a fair cop; they know where they stand.

-We do also send students straight home if they arrive to school without their ID, their blazer, the correct shoes.
-We keep sets of spare shoes of all sizes, spare ties and blazers etc – many students accept them; some choose not to.
-We filter out a lot issues first thing in the morning with calls home and so on.
+Some schools, quite reasonably, send students straight home if they arrive to school without their ID, their blazer, the correct shoes.
+Some schools keep sets of spare shoes of all sizes, spare ties and blazers etc – many students accept them; some choose not to.
+It’s very helpful to filter out a lot issues first thing in the morning with calls home and so on.

-If you walk around the school during lesson time where a good behaviour system is in operation, if feels purposeful; you can always hear the low murmur of students engaged in productive learning – but it’s calm; it’s disciplined; teachers have tools to keep order and run great lessons.
+If you walk around a school during lesson time where a good behaviour system is in operation, if feels purposeful; you can always hear the low murmur of students engaged in productive learning – but it’s calm; it’s disciplined; teachers have tools to keep order and run great lessons.
 A radio crackles from time to time; ‘patrol’ or ‘on call’ or ‘Duty’ has been called to class – a student needs to be exited, usually for exceeding the warning limit for lesson disruption.
-They’re taken to our Exit Room for the rest of the period and face a detention after school.
-The behaviour team takes care of alerting parents and running the detention with the SLT; in others it’s done departmentally- I’ve seen both systems work.
+They’re taken to a dedicated room for the rest of the period and face a detention after school.
+In some schools the behaviour team takes care of alerting parents and running the detention with the SLT; in others it’s done departmentally- I’ve seen both systems work.
 I think it’s important that teachers are encouraged to drop in to have a restorative conversation with any student they have exited where possible – it helps to reinforce a teacher’s authority and starts the process of building more positive behaviour and relationships in future lessons.

-(Lunchtimes and lesson change-overs are usually quite different – they’re more difficult to control.
-Most schools don’t have silent corridors and we’re always working on ways to foster an atmosphere that is relaxed, safe and friendly whilst also purposeful and disciplined at the less structured times of the day.)
+Lunchtimes and lesson change-overs are usually quite different – they’re more difficult to control.
+Most schools don’t have or need silent corridors but they are always working on ways to foster an atmosphere that is relaxed, safe and friendly whilst also purposeful and disciplined at the less structured times of the day.

-So, even though we have some No Excuses elements to our system, what are the challenges to the No Excuses principle?
+So, even though many schools have No Excuses elements to their systems, what are the challenges to the No Excuses principle?
 There are a few.

-Culture Change: It’s one thing to set up a new school with a small intake setting out your stall from the start (I’ve done this); it’s quite another to change the culture of an existing school with 210 per year group.
+Culture Change: It’s one thing to set up a new school with a small intake setting out your stall from the start (I’ve done this); it’s quite another to change the culture of an existing school with 1000+ students.
 You don’t get automatic buy-in; there’s no ‘take it or leave it’.
 You have to win the argument as well as enforce the rules.
 Resistance is inevitable; but it can’t simply be dismissed or crushed; not at this scale.
 It takes patience and time to shift the culture so that the boundaries are hit less often; so that hearts and minds are with you, not against you, especially amongst the students most likely to offer excuses.
 Of course, if you get excellent behaviour more quickly through a more intensive approach it will feel like vindication of adopting that stance, even though it can be painful to go through.

-Enforcement fatigue: We’re running a school; not a penal institution.
+Enforcement fatigue: Teachers are there to run a school; not a penal institution.
 Whilst supportive of the system in spirit, a lot of teachers and leaders find it hard to sustain absolute boundaries with absolute relentless consistency.
 We’re not machines.
 Faced with a continuous wave of infringements along the spectrum of seriousness, every so often you soften, you buckle, you cave.. you let it go.
 And then you re-group.
 Enforcement happens in waves rather than being permanently fixed.
 People are only human (obvs!).
 This means that some times, there is grey.
 Every person in the system has their own cycle.
 This is part of life.

-Duck’s Backs: Even when we apply the rules consistently every day, by the book, we find that it doesn’t yield improvement for some students.
-We’ve found that, for say 10% of our population, detentions and other sanctions – even fixed term exclusions in some cases – do not penetrate to the level of changing their default behaviours.
+Duck’s Backs: Even when we apply the rules consistently every day, by the book, you might find that it doesn’t yield improvement for some students.
+In numerous schools I’ve found that, for say 10% of the population, detentions and other sanctions – even fixed term exclusions in some cases – do not penetrate to the level of changing their default behaviours.
 It’s water off a duck’s back.
 They’ll take whatever comes.
 Fortunately this isn’t the case for the 90%.
 But for some of the 10%, they don’t even offer an excuse.
 They’re simply fatalistic.
 Yup, I’m late, I’ll take the detention, whatevs.
 Then what…we have to up the ante and there’s only so far you can go with that.

 The Missed Lesson Paradox: Any sanction that takes students out of lessons – internal exclusions, fixed term exclusions and even the one-lesson Exit – makes it that bit harder for them to keep up with the learning.
 The curriculum provision in any internal exclusion space needs to be really good – but that’s not always easy.
-This can add to all the negative associations they might have about learning or school life in general.
+This can add to all the negative associations some students might have about learning or school life in general.
 So, in enforcing the rules you have to have a way of minimising the disengagement that often follows.
 That is much easier said than done; it’s a grey area that needs navigating case by case.

-The PinBall Kids: Within the 10% there is a small % – maybe up to 30 students out of 1000 – who simply hit the boundaries all week long.
+The PinBall Kids: Within the 10% there is a small % – maybe only 10 students out of 1000 – who simply hit the boundaries all week long.
 They get knocked from sanction to sanction, from meeting to meeting, from intervention to intervention, without their behaviours changing.
-They’re trying, we’re all trying but there are only so many detentions you can sit.
+They’re trying, everyone is trying but there are only so many detentions you can sit.
 We’re way beyond excuses here…these are not bad people; they just find life difficult and need a lot of support to manage time, relationships, learning, concentration.
-The weekly Support Planning Meeting between our SEN team, Behaviour team and Heads of School is one part of a matrix of provision planning that looks to support these students.
+The weekly planning meetings of the SEND and pastoral support teams often have a big case load.
 ‘No excuses’ is way off the map in terms of being relevant here.
 Nobody is making excuses; they’re too busy trying to find solutions.

 Parents: Sometimes, the issues don’t sit with the students.
 They sit firmly with parents.
 There are plenty of students who need the school to take in loco parentis very seriously in assuming parental duties at a high level in relation to learning.
 But I’m talking about the few parents who actively engage in order to undermine school systems.
 I know my child, they’d never do that, say that….they’re not doing that detention…it’s the teacher’s fault etc. To what extent can a school sanction a child for defiance driven by parental attitudes.
 It’s all about context, case by case.
 Once again, no excuses isn’t the agenda.
 It’s just a bit more complicated.

 The No Excuses mantra is a ruse; a powerful rhetorical device – but it has a limit in reality.
-At least it does in our reality.
+It always has had, whatever any writes on their website.